newbe36524/Newbe.Claptrap.Docs/src/content/en_US.md

 <!-- markdownlint-enable -->
 <!-- prettier-ignore-end -->

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 ## Icon

-The icons currently used in this project are all from [The Noun Project] (https://thenounproject.com/).
-You can view the copyright information of each section in [/docs/noun_source](/docs/noun_source).
+The icons currently used in this project are all from [The Noun Project](https://thenounproject.com/).
+You can view the copyright information of each section in [/docs/noun_source](https://github.com/newbe36524/Newbe.Claptrap/tree/master/docs/noun_source).

 ## Gitee